 Nancy did become a writer and today all her books are published by Penguin.

 But the road was not smooth.
 During her senior year studying English at Yale, Nancy panicked about earning a living.
 She learned just enough programming to land a high-tech job.
-She still works part-time as a technical writer.
-“I was Employee of the Month!”
+She still works part-time as a technical writer for a software company.

 Nancy returned to realistic YA fiction with her sixth book, the National Book award finalist The Rules of Survival, and then moved to fantasy with Impossible.
-She's followed that up with two more fantasies, Extraordinary and Unthinkable (a sequel to Impossible).
+She's followed that up with two more fantasies, Extraordinary and Unthinkable (the three books form a loose trilogy).

 She says, “I like writing about young characters in deep trouble and lots of pain, who are pushed into a transformative experience.
 I think this is why, regardless of genre, everything I write is always also YA.”
 Her books have been translated into Danish, German, Dutch, Spanish, Japanese, French, Korean, Russian, Polish, and Turkish.

-Nancy has served as chair of the judging panel for the National Book Awards in Young People's Literature, and is currently serving as a judge in the YA category for the Edgar awards.
+Nancy has served as chair of the judging panel for the National Book Awards in Young People's Literature, and as a judge in the YA category for the Edgar awards.

-Nancy is married to life coach and birding enthusiast Jim McCoy.
-They live north of Boston, though it must be admitted that Nancy mostly lives right where she always has, in her own head.
+Nancy is married to life coach and birder Jim McCoy.
+They live north of Boston, though for better or worse, Nancy mostly lives right where she always has: in her own head.

 Extraordinary.
 Penguin/Dial (September, 2010)